-The primary purpose of the EPPC is to review courses and programs and to define those policies and procedures that ensure professional education programs at Missouri State University meet state and national guidelines for preparing qualified school personnel.
-The EPPC represents EPP as a governing body.
-Missouri State University is organized such that professional education programs are offered in each of the six academic colleges.
-The EPP was established to encompass all professional education certification programs across the various colleges.
+The primary purpose of the EPPC is to review courses and programs and to define those policies and procedures that ensure educator preparation programs at Missouri State University (MSU) meet state and national guidelines for preparing qualified school personnel.
+The EPPC represents the EPP (Educator Preparation Provider) as a governing body that is part of the Faculty Senate.
+Missouri State University is organized such that educator preparation programs are offered in each of the six academic colleges.
+The EPP was established to encompass all educator preparation certification programs across the various colleges.

 Responsibilities of the Educator Preparation Provider Council (EPPC)

-- Develops policy and makes recommendations concerning professional education programs.
+- Develops policy and makes recommendations concerning educator preparation programs.

-- Reviews, approves, or rejects, proposals for substantive changes to professional education programs and courses as described in Article VI of these bylaws.
+- Reviews, to approve or reject, proposals for substantive changes to educator preparation programs and courses as described in Article VI of the Bylaws.

-- Develops quality control procedures for professional education programs.
+- Develops quality control procedures for educator preparation programs.

 - Reviews student appeals concerning exceptions or waivers to any Teacher Education Program policy or requirement and makes recommendations.